benfugate/clash-war-tracker/README.md

 # Clash War Tracker
 This is a super simple clash of clans war performance tracker.
+It started as a simple script that I ended up building on quite a bit, so it has turned into a little bit of a mess.
+But it works for what I need.

 I wanted to be able to track my clan members performance between wars, including easily seeing how many missed attacks they had.